itsnilskerwer/eip-rdf/README.md

   --data-urlencode "query=query" \
    http://13.49.44.222:3030/EIP-777/sparql
 ```
+! query is the placeholder for your actual SPARQL query !

 Alternatively, queries can be pasted into a browser search bar in this format
 ```bash
 http://13.49.44.222:3030/EIP-777/sparql?query=query&format=text/turtle